hyperledger/indy-hipe/text/cred-revocation/README.md

 in the public tails file) to bring it back into harmony with the current value of the accumulator.
 Updating witnesses requires the prover (but not the verifier) to download the tails file.

+Thus, non-revocation is proved by saying to the verifier: "I can show you that I know a collection of factors that, when multiplied together, produce the current value of the accumulator."
+Factoring large numbers in modulator arithmetic is not practical with brute force methods, and revoked indexes are not "in" the accumulator--so the only way a prover could produce such math is if she knows the index of her own credential in the tails file, and also has enough information from published witness deltas to combine a witness with her own factor to produce the accumulator.
+In other words, she hasn't been revoked, and she can't cheat.

 ## Putting It All Together